-Programme/ Class: Bachelor of Design (4 years) Year: First Semester: Second Subject: Design Course Code: DNS155 Course Title: History of Design Course Outcomes:

-- Understand the history of design as a distinct discipline
+Programme/ Class: Bachelor of Design (4 years) Year: First Semester: Second Subject: Design Course Code: DNS151 Course Title: History of Design Course Outcomes: History of de ompletion of the co the history of design esign in the West esign in the Indian of n as a distinct disc Credits: 2 Core Max.

-- History of design in the West

-- History of design in the Indian context

-Credits: 2 Core

-Max.
 Marks: 100 M in.
-Passing Marks: 30

-Total No. of Lectures-Tutorials-Practical (in hours per week): L-P-T: 1-0-1

-Unit Topics No. of Lectures I Western Context: The chronology of design movements, from Arts & Crafts movement to postmodern design.
+Passing Marks: 30 Total No. of Lectures-Tutorials- -Practical LTD 2.4 2.0 (in hours per week): L-T-P: 2-0 0-0 Unit Top pics No. of Lectures I Western Context: The chronology of design movements, from Arts & Crafts movement to postmodern design.
 Focus on the origins of formal design education in BauHaus.
 Study of design history through artifact analysis and analysis of services, interactions, policies, institutions and legal and technical systems as well as physical objects and spaces.
 15 II Exploring the design tradition in India and its uniqueness.
 Advent of design and design education in India.
 Links with handicrafts and artisans.
 Celebrated Indian designers.
-15

-- 1. The India Report by Charles & Ray Eames - 2.
-Elizabeth Cumming and Wendy Kaplan, The Arts and Crafts Movement, London: Thames and Hudson, 1991 - 3.
-Alastair Duncan, Art Nouveau, London: Thames and Hudson, 1994 - 4.
-Alastair Duncan, Art Deco, London: Thames and Hudson, 1988 - 5.
-Peter Dormer, Design Since 1945, London: Thames and Hudson, 1993 - 6.
-Richard Hollis, Graphic Design.
-A Concise History, London: Thames and Hudson, 1994

-, 1 , This course can be opted as an elective by the students of follo wing subjects: Open for all Assignment Suggested Continuous Evaluation Methods: Submissions, Suggested Continuous Evaluation Methods.
-Class Reviews & Presentations Course prerequisites: To study this course, a student must have class/12th/certificate/diploma. e had this subject in Open for all
+15 Suggested Readings: 2.
+Elizabeth Cu 1991 3.
+Alastair Dun 4.
+Alastair Dun 5.
+Peter Dorme 6.
+Richard Holl Elizabeth Cumming and Wendy Kaplan, The Arts and Crafts Movement, London: Thames and Hudson, 1991 Alastair Duncan, Art Nouveau, London: Thames and Hudson, 1994 Alastair Duncan, Art Deco, London: Thames and Hudson, 1988 Peter Dormer, Design Since 1945, London: Thames and Hudson, 1993 This course can be op oted as an elective b by the students of following subjects: Open for all Suggested Continuous Evaluation Methods: Assignment Submissions, Class Reviews & Presentations Course prerequisites: To study this course, a student must have had this subject in class/12th/certificate/diploma.
+Open for all Suggested equivalent online courses: SWAYAM OR NPTEL O COURSE TITLE HERE + LINK Further Suggestions: ANY COURSE OF SERVICE ORGANIZATION IN TERMS OF OUTCOMES IS URANGEION / DEVIEW / CONNECTION TO OTHER

-ANY COURSE SPECIFIC OBSERVATION IN TERMS OF OUTCOMES/SUBMISSION/REVIEW/CONNECTION TO OTHER COURSES ETC.
+ANY COURSE SPECIFIC OBSERVATION IN TERMS OF OUTCOMES/SUBMISSION/REVIEW/CONNECTION TO OTHER